 I was now a regular church attender.
 I was holding a steady job, and I finally got my license back (after losing it twice) and was breaking my own records of good living.
-I soon met my wife who helped steady me even more.
+I soon met my wonderful wife who helped steady me even more.
 With my GED in hand I entered a technical college and received an associates degree in construction trades and graduated at the TOP of my class.
 I started my own business and began a family.

 I had completely blasted away from my old life and was now a dedicated father, husband, and owner of a company.
 My relationship with my father was never better.
-We were now friends.
+We were now the best of friends.
 Good decision after good decision led me farther away from old habits until there wasn't even a shadow of my old self.

-After many years of owning my own business and becoming cemented into my reformed life, the market forced me to pay off business debt and close the doors.
+After many years of owning my own business and becoming cemented into my new life, the market forced me to pay off business debt and close the doors.
 When I was 30, I moved my family to Menomonie, WI and completed a degree in teaching and eventually attained a masters degree (again, at the top of my class).